TTYLL-J/CraneFlyOS/README.md

 ---

-**Note**: This OS is designed to run as `main.py` on your MicroPython device.
+**Note**: This OS is designed to run as main.py on the Pi Pico.
 It will automatically start on boot and provide a persistent menu interface for system interaction.